|Date of information||End of support|

 What does that mean?

 In the future, we will only support modern browsers like Google Chrome, the new Microsoft Edge, Mozilla Firefox, and Apple Safari for the DRACOON Web App.
-If the DRACOON Web App will have display issues or functional problems solely under Internet Explorer after July 1, we will no longer provide updates and problem solutions.
-After August 10, 2020, Internet Explorer can no longer be used for the DRACOON Web App of the DRACOON cloud.
+If the DRACOON Web App had display issues or functional problems solely under Internet Explorer after July 1, we no longer provided updates and problem solutions.
+Starting August 11, 2020, Internet Explorer can no longer be used for the DRACOON Web App of the DRACOON cloud.

 Why is Internet Explorer no longer supported?